shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 Now let us suppose we have made our app live and it has about 1000 users and all users have created 2 streams.
 So this means we will have 2000 Program driven accounts and then fetching all the accounts just to display the 2 streams will make our protocol slow and with the increase in users unuseable.

-We will we using our backend to index our PDA's and fix the scalability issue.
-Let us create a rust project again but this time with default template i.e binary (application) template.
+We will use our backend to index our PDA's and fix the scalability issue.
+Let us create a rust project again but this time with the default template i.e binary (application) template.
-Open console in your projects folder and run the following command:
+Open the console in your projects folder and run the following command:

 ```text
 cargo new sol-stream-backend